MaryanGelle/Productivity/readme.md

 The layout is responsive, meaning it adjusts seamlessly to different screen sizes, ensuring an optimal experience for users across mobile, tablet, and desktop devices.

 - ## Wireframes & Mockups
-  Wireframes or mockups was used in order to help me visualize the layout and user interface (UI) before development begins.The wireframes for Producitivity website were produced in [Balsamiq](https://balsamiq.com).
+  Wireframes or mockups were used in order to help me visualize the layout and user interface (UI) before development begins.The wireframes for Productivity website were produced in [Balsamiq](https://balsamiq.com).
 Below are the initial designs for key sections of the website.

 ![Home Page wireframe image](assets/readme-images/homepagewireframe.png)